mctools/mcpl/usage_cmdline.md

 - two magic lines for toc
 {:toc}

 The MCPL distribution includes a handy command-line tool, `mcpltool`, which can be used to either inspect MCPL files, or to carry out a limited number of operations on them.
+Since release 1.2, it also includes a second tool, `pymcpltool`, which provides additional inspection features in the form of plots and statistics display.

+**NOTE: The pymcpltool mentioned on this page is only available once MCPL 1.2.0 is released (early July 2017)**

-This page includes a few examples of how `mcpltool` can be used, but users are referred to
+This page includes a few examples of the tools `mcpltool` can be used, but users are referred to
 {% include linkpaper.html subsection=2.3 %} for more information.

-At the bottom of the page is also included a quick and dirty recipe for how the `mcpltool` command can be obtained without first downloading and installing the MCPL distribution (note that users of McStas, McXtrace and the ESS dgcode framework already have access to the command).
+At the bottom of the page is also included recipes for how the `mcpltool` command can be quickly obtained without first downloading and installing the MCPL distribution (note that users of McStas, McXtrace and the ESS dgcode framework already have access to the command).

 ## Examples